MobinAskari/My-beginner-projects/Beginner JavaScript Projects/Voting app/readme.md

-you need install vite with typescript
+you need to install vite with typescript